 A heart PET scan provides your doctor with a detailed image of your heart.
 This allows them to see which areas of the heart are experiencing decreased blood flow and which areas are damaged or contain scar tissue.

-Using the images, your doctor may diagnose coronary artery disease (CAD), which means that the arteries that carry blood and oxygen to your heart have become hardened, narrowed, or blocked.
-They might then order an angioplasty, insertion of stents to expand the artery and relieve any narrowing or, in more serious cases, coronary artery bypass surgery.
+Using the images, your doctor may diagnose coronary artery disease (CAD).
+This means that the arteries that carry blood and oxygen to your heart have become hardened, narrowed, or blocked.
+They might then order an angioplasty or the insertion of stents to expand the artery and relieve any narrowing.

 An angioplasty involves placing a thin catheter (soft tube) with a balloon at its tip through a blood vessel until it reaches the narrowed, blocked artery.
 Once the catheter is in the desired location, your doctor will inflate the balloon.
 This balloon will press the plaque (the cause of the blockage) against the artery wall.
 Blood can then flow smoothly through the artery.